You are a part of the manufacturing unit of your company. And your job is to manage inventory.

 3. Readable from any direction

-That is, you can successfully scan the QR Code from any direction.
+Unlike barcodes, you can easily scan a QR Code from any direction.
+That’s because QR Codes are 360 degrees scannable.
 For example, say you have placed a slanting QR Code on your product.
 You can still easily scan it and will be directed to the target content.

 4. Hold large amount of information

 You can customize QR Codes by adding design.
-That is, you can add a logo and make your QR Code branded.
+That is, you can add a logo and color or even a background image to make the QR Code branded.

-Unlike barcodes that cannot be designed, you can make QR Codes pleasing to look at.
+Hence, unlike barcodes that cannot be designed, you can make QR Codes visually appealing.

 So these are the reasons why you should use QR Codes in inventory management.

 You now know that QR Codes can help you manage inventory more efficiently.
 Let’s now move ahead to see how you can create them.